Five Mile Ride

 - Passes by October Sky Filming location

 This is one of those back roads we enjoy that has a variety of terrain and very little traffic.
-It is peaceful and cool for one of those hot summer night rides that take the edge of a stressful day.
-Highway 25W north to Clinton and continue to Rocky Top - In Rocky Top take highway 441 S (right) and you will soon come to Norris Dam, stop at the overlook just before the dam and amaze yourself with the view.
+It is peaceful and cool for one of those hot summer night rides that takes the edge of a stressful day.
+Highway 25W north to Clinton and continue to Lake City - In Lake City take highway 441 S (right) and you will soon come to Norris Dam, stop at the overlook just before the dam and amaze yourself with the view.
 This was the first dam built by TVA; across the dam is a visitor’s center and picnic area with restrooms.
 Continue on 441S and turn left onto highway 61.
 Take your time to enjoy, as for the next 20 plus miles there are limited facilities.
-You will pass Big Ridge State Park, which is a family outing place in the summertime.
-Swimming area, picnic tables, ball fields, etc make this a popular place for family fun.
-The road, after the park, goes over two small mountains and along small streams.
+You will pass Big Ridge State Park, which is a family outing place in the summer time.
+Swimming area, picnic tables, ball fields etc make this a popular place for family fun.
+The road, after the park goes over two small mountains and along small streams.
 This road has many decreasing radius curves and some uphill switchbacks.
-At the intersection of Highway 61 and Highway 33, turn left with highway 61 into the small town of Maynardville, (many places to eat and gas up if needed), continue on Highway 61 and follow through the small town of Luttrell.
+At the intersection of highway 61 and highway 33, turn left with highway 61 into the small town of Maynardville, (many places to eat and gas up if needed), continue on highway 61 and follow through the small town of Luttrell.
 This town is the home of two of East Tennessee’s famous sons, Chet Atkins and Kenny Chesney.
-Continue on Highway 61 until you get to the intersection of Highway 11W, (small town of Blaine) turn right to return to Knoxville.
+Continue on highway 61 until you get to the intersection of highway 11W, (small town of Blaine) turn right to return to Knoxville.

 - Back road trip

 - Big Ridge State Park